Many companies featured on Money advertise with us. Opinions are our own, but compensation and

 Get everything in writing

-Unless you have the agreement in writing, you won't be able to jog the agent's memory.
+Unless you have your agreement in writing, the debt collection agency can forget or choose to ignore it.
 Essentially, it’s your word against theirs.
-And Hunter Warfield Collections didn't earn one of the highest recovery rates in the business by maintaining a respectful approach to revenue recovery.
+Hunter Warfield Collections has one of the highest recovery rates in the debt collection business, so you can expect its revenue recovery strategy to be aggressive.
 If your agent insists on making phone calls, inform the agency that it is violating the FDCPA and hang up.

-Keep every piece of communication you receive from Hunter Warfield, as this will serve as evidence when you enter the negotiation process.
+Demand everything in writing from this point on, and keep every piece of communication you receive from Hunter Warfield.
+Every correspondence serves as evidence when you enter the negotiation process.
 These communications also serve as a tool to prevent additional harassment, as an agent will not break the law in a letter you could forward to the CFPB.

-The next step in the process is to send a debt validation letter to Hunter Warfield.
+The first step in the process is to send a debt validation letter to Hunter Warfield.
 Debt collectors obtain inaccurate debt all the time.
-It’s part of the business model.
-They aren’t very worried about accuracy because they bought the debt, and your payment will translate into profit.
+It's part of the business model.
+They aren't worried about accuracy because they bought the debt, and your payment will translate into profit.

-Sadly, many consumers don’t realize they never owed the debt to begin with.
-These consumers will pay an alleged debt to stop the harassing phone calls.
+Sadly, many consumers don’t realize they never actually owed the debt to begin with.
+These consumers will pay an alleged debt in hopes of stopping the harassing phone calls.
 However, the FDCPA gives you the right to verify whether an alleged debt belongs to you.
 This ensures a third-party collection agency has accurate information.

 If the debt isn’t yours, the agency will have to dismiss it.
-You won’t have to pay a dime, and Hunter Warfield will have to remove the negative credit items within 30 days.
+You won’t have to pay, and Hunter Warfield will have to remove the negative credit items within 30 days.

 Do not ignore Hunter Warfield when they first contact you.
 This will only make things worse.
 After Hunter Warfield first contacts you, you have only 30 days to send a debt validation letter.
 If you wait longer than that, they are not obliged to respond to you.